indygreg/python-zstandard/README.rst

    data matches the original input data. write_content_size
    Whether the size of the uncompressed data will be written into the header of compressed data.
-Defaults to False.
+Defaults to True.
 The data will only be written if the compressor knows the size of the input data.
-This is likely not true for streaming compression. write_dict_id
+This is often not true for streaming compression. write_dict_id
    Whether to write the dictionary ID into the compressed data.
    Defaults to True.
 The dictionary ID is only written if a dictionary